rtgarden/minecraftacademy/farming/farms.md

 water will irrigate out for 4 blocks, the most simple farm is a 9square field with one water block in the center.

+lily pads can be used to step on

 Farm types:
 ===========

-wheat farm
+wheat farm (seed source tall grass, wheat harvest)

-potato farm (sorce NPC villages, rare zombie drop)
+potato farm (source NPC villages, rare zombie drop)

-carrot farm (sorce NPC villages, rare zombie drop)
+carrot farm (source NPC villages, rare zombie drop)

-pumpkin farm
+pumpkin farm (source wild pumpkins on a crafting grid)

-melon farm
+melon farm (sorce wild melon,)

 sugar cane farm:
 =================